aptoma/folio-api/README.md

 ```

 The API is currently only invoked through Brokkr, but there's a plan to be able to create the folio directly from DrEdition.

+### Running locally

+If you want to run this locally, you need to have at least DrEdition API and Brokkr running locally as well.
+You can use
+the prod version of Asset Builder, provided you manually set an API key that has access to the DrEdition account matching
+the Smooth Storage account you're using.